Frequently Asked Questions (FAQs)

 Yes.
 The Bloomingdale Public Library participates in a delivery service, which transports materials throughout Illinois.
 Delivery service runs Monday - Friday only.
 Please allow time for your materials to be returned to the library from which you checked them out.
 Users are responsible for all items until they are removed from their account.

 We do not have a paper list available.
-However, you can find online lists of the library’s Feature Film, Nonfiction, Foreign, and Juvenile DVDs.
-To view the lists, go to the Quick Lists page, which contains numerous online lists of the library's books, movies, music, and other materials.
-Many of these list are also available as RSS/XML feeds.
+However, you can find online lists of the library’s new DVDs.
+To view the list, go to the New DVDs page.

 There are no fees or charges to check out movies.
 However, there are late fees of $1.00 per day, per movie for new release and fiction DVDs.
 Juvenile and Non-fiction DVDs have a late fee of $.10 per day, per movie.
 You may be able to renew DVDs if there are no holds on the items, and they aren't part of a special collection (such as Hotpicks).